danksky/blog/src/media/post/HOW_TO_MAP_COVID.md

 ### Convert the TopoJSON to Coordinates

 If you look at the `arcs` field, you'll find an array of [delta-encoded](https://en.wikipedia.org/wiki/Delta_encoding) instructions on how to draw that particular polygon.
-The `topojson-client` package we downloaded turns the TopoJSON into a map we can recognize by converting the arcs to SVG paths.
+The `topojson-client` package you downloaded turns the TopoJSON into a map you can recognize by converting the arcs to SVG paths.

-If you're curious about how `topojson-client` helps, notice how the `feature()` function we'll import from `topojson-client` extracts the *coordinates* from the delta-encoded arcs by logging the following:
+If you're curious about how `topojson-client` helps, notice how the `feature()` function you'll import from `topojson-client` extracts the *coordinates* from the delta-encoded arcs by logging the following:

 **Map.jsx**
 ```diff